 The path of Christian faith is marked with periods of stress, difficulty, pain, and disappointment.
 In Part One of this two-part message, Alistair Begg begins to examine some basic truths regarding God's providence.
 The believer is not a victim of fate or chance, but can be confident that the Lord is aware of the details of everyday life and is working all things out according to His divine plan.

-In you, O Lord, do I take refuge;
+In you, O Lord, I have taken refuge;

 let me never be put to shame;

-Turn your ear to me;
+Turn your ear to me,

-a strong fortress to save me!
+a strong fortress to save me.

-Since you are my rock and my fortress;
+Since you are my rock and my fortress,

 for you are my refuge.

 redeem me, O Lord, the God of truth.

 I hate those who cling to worthless idols;

 I will be glad and rejoice in your love,